nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 * _host species taxonomy for samples and subjects_
 * _basic support for arranging experimental resources into sub-collections based on a hierarchy of projects or studies_

-The full specification is currently under active development, and will be formalized and implemented in the first demo.
+The full specification is currently under active development, and will be formalized and implemented in the first demo scheduled for June 2020.

 ---